 Quizzes will be given online through canvas.
 They will always cover the material we have already discussed or will be discussing that week.
 This is to incentivize you to read the textbook so we can have meaningful discussions in class.
 You will be allowed to drop one quiz.
-Additionally, I will post online discussions through canvas that you need to contribute to.
-I am not looking for a set number of posts/replies, just coherent comments that move the conversation forward.
+Additionally, I will post online discussion through canvas that you need to contribute to.
+I am not looking for a set number of posts/replies, just thoughtfully coherent comments.